-Tier 4 and 5 are for stocks where essential life-history information and understanding is lacking.
-In Tier 4, a default value of M is used in the calculation of the $F{OFL}$ .
-Explicit to Tier 4 are reliable estimates of current survey biomass and the instantaneous M. The most important parameter for Tier 4 is $\gamma$ .
-A scalar, $\gamma$ , is multiplied by M to estimate the $F{OFL}$ for stocks at status levels 'a' and 'b', and $\gamma$ is allowed to be less than or greater than unity.
-Hence, the resultant overfishing threshold can be either more or less biologically conservative than fishing at M. Use of the scalar $\gamma$ is intended to allow adjustments in the overfishing definitions to account for differences in biomass measures.
-Stocks belonging to Tier 4 are information-poor by definition, hence, $\gamma$ should never be set to a value that would provide less biological conservation and more risk prone overfishing levels without defensible evidence that the stock could support fishing at levels in excess of M.
+Tiers 4 through 6 are for stocks with no stock assessment model and where essential life-history information and understanding is lacking.
+In Tier 4, a default value of M is used in the calculation of the F{OFL} .
+Explicit to Tier 4 are reliable estimates of current survey biomass and the instantaneous M. A scaler, γ , is multiplied by M to estimate the F{OFL} for stocks at status levels 'a' and 'b', and γ is allowed to be less than or greater than unity.
+Hence, the resultant overfishing threshold can be either more or less biologically conservative than fishing at M. Use of the scaler γ is intended to allow adjustments in the overfishing definitions to account for differences in biomass measures.
+Stocks belonging to Tier 4 are information-poor by definition, hence, γ should never be set to a value that would provide less biological conservation and more risk prone overfishing levels without defensible evidence that the stock could support fishing at levels in excess of M.

-Tier 5 stocks have no reliable estimates of biomass or M. For these stocks, the historical performance of the fishery would be used to set OFLs in terms of catch instead of fishing mortality.
+Tier 5 stocks have no reliable estimates of biomass or M, but a reliable catch history exists for these stocks.
+For stocks belonging to Tier 5, the historical performance of the fishery is used to set OFLs in terms of catch instead of fishing mortality.
 OFL represents the average catch from a time period determined to be representative of the production potential of the stock.
 The time period selected for computing the average catch, hence the OFL, should be based on the best scientific information available and provide the required risk aversion in terms pertaining to stock conservation and utilization goals.
 The SSC may establish a different OFL for stocks in Tier 5 based on the best available scientific information.